 The alignment also seeks to ensure that the President has the power to authorise expenditures during the dissolution of Parliament.
 Section 306 (2)6 provides that when an appropriation of the financial year has not come into operation, an Act of Parliasmart borrowing on low cost loans remains key and borrowing should be used to strengthen productive and export capacityment can allow the president to issue withdrawal of the money from the consolidated revenue fund to ensure that the government meets its expenditure targets for the first four months of the financial year and the Act should not allow the withdrawal of money more than one third of the amount of expenditures in the previous year.
-Though section 26 of the PFMA has a similar provision on the need for the president to authorise appropriation before the appropriations Act, the PFMA is inconsistent with the Constitution in terms of the time period under which the appropriations can be allowed.
+Though section 26 of the PFMA has a similar provision on the need for the president to authorise appropriation before the appropriations can be allowed.
 As such, section 26 of the PFMA requires an amendment to ensure that there is transparency in the handling of scarce public resources in the country.
 This also comes in the context in which the country is battling with the Covid-19 pandemic hence resources must be honestly and prudently managed transparently to avoid any pilferage of resources.

-The alignment also seeks to ensure that the accounting practices in ministries, government departments, and local authorities are consistent with generally accepted accounting standards.
-Section 298(I) (e) of the Constitution of Zimbabwe Amendment 20 Act 2013 provides that fiscal management in the country must be responsible and clear.
+The alignment also seeks to ensure that the accounting practices in ministries, government departments, and local authorities are consistent with generally accepted accounting standards7.
+Section 298(1) (e) of the Constitution of Zimbabwe Amendment 20 Act 2013 provides that fiscal management in the country must be responsible and clear8.
 The PFMA does not however provide a comprehensive framework on the preparation as well as reporting of the financial statements as noted with part IV of the Act which does not provide a clear reporting framework.
 Section 38 of the PFMA indicates that publication of the financial information is to be done in the Government Gazette which is inconsistent with section 62 of the Constitution on the need to ensure access to information and requires the use of other platforms like electronic media in the publication of financial information.
 The implication for this lacuna would result in limited transparency and accountability in the management of public resources.
 Effective financial management through preparation and reporting of financial statements as with the international best practices will save the country from unbridled corruption that is now the modus operandi in the handling of public resources.
 Further, the development aspirations of the country of becoming an upper middle-